HarryLiu2003/Navi_CFCI/docs/project_guide.md

 - Use the Development Guide for day-to-day development tasks
 - Consult the Testing Guide when writing or running tests
 - Reference the Deployment Guide when ready to deploy
+- Check the Data Storage Guide for database schema and authentication details

 ## Development Workflow